Efficiency-fluctuation trade-offs in biomolecular assembly processes: Numerical simulation details

 \section{Numerical simulation details}

-Exact trajectories were sampled from the CME using the standard stochastic simulation algorithm~\cite{doob1945, Gillespie1977} implemented in \CC11.
+Stochastic realizations of the presented processes were sampled from the CME using the standard stochastic simulation algorithm~\cite{doob1945, Gillespie1977} implemented in \CC11.
 Analysis and plotting of numerical data were performed using scripts implemented in MATLAB R2023b.
 To estimate stationary temporal statistics, three independent simulations initialized with different pseudo-random number generator seeds were simulated until each reaction defining the system occurred at least $10^7$ times.
-We verified each simulation satisfied the first- and second-order moment invariants for stationary processes within 2\% and 3\% relative error, respectively, see Eqs.~(\ref{eq: flux balance},\ref{eq: covariance balance}).
+We verified each simulation satisfied the first- and second-order moment invariants for stationary processes within 2\% and 3\% relative error, respectively, see Eqs.~(\ref{eq: flux balance},~\ref{eq: covariance balance}).
 The stationary temporal means and Poisson-normalized squared-CVs are plotted as the mean across these three simulations for each system in Fig.~\ref{fig: dual-input CL}.
 The standard error relative to the estimated value for both the numerically estimated means and Poisson-normalized squared-CVs was at most $\sim 0.1\%$ across all three systems.
 Time-dependent ensemble statistics were estimated across 8000 independent simulations initialized with different pseudo-random number generator seeds.
-Time was discretized with $\Delta t = 0.1$ (arbitrary units) to generate the ensemble average data plotted in Fig.~\ref{fig: dual-input CL}.
+Time was discretized with $\Delta t = 0.1$ to generate the ensemble average data plotted in Fig.~\ref{fig: dual-input CL}.